scrapli/scrapli_cfg/docs/api_docs/platform/base/async_platform.md

             conn: scrapli connection to use
             config_sources: list of config sources
             on_open: async callable to run at connection open
+            preserve_connection: if True underlying scrapli connection will *not* be closed when the scrapli_cfg object is closed/exited

         Returns:
             None